Alternative versions of Thor (Marvel Comics): Age of Apocalypse

-In this continuity, Donald Blake never discovers Mjolnir and thus never becomes Thor.
+In the Age of Apocalypse reality, Donald Blake never discovers Mjolnir and thus never becomes Thor.
 Blake, as a member of the Human High Council, meets with Mikhail Rasputin (one of Apocalypse's horsemen) for peace talks.
-Knowing the mutant would never keep his word, Blake stabbed him through the chest with his cane and shoved him out a window, where both fell to their deaths.
+Knowing the mutant would never keep his word, Blake stabs Rasputin through the chest with his cane and shoves him out a window, with both falling to their deaths.

 Amalgam Comics

 In the Amalgam Comics universe, Thor is joined with Orion to form Thorion.
-Thorion was the son of Thanoseid (Thanos/Darkseid), but was traded to All-Highfather Odin in order to seal a truce between the realms of Apokolips and New Asgard.
+He is the son of Thanoseid (Thanos/Darkseid) and was traded to All-Highfather Odin to seal a truce between Apokolips and New Asgard.

-During one adventure, L'ok D'saad (An amalgamation of Loki and Desaad), he for whom Thorion was traded, sought to use the Mother Cube (a mixture of a Mother box and the Cosmic Cube) and its Infinity Essence to awaken the Sleeping One called Surtur and bring about a second Ragnarok that would end everything.
+During one adventure, L'ok D'saad (an amalgamation of Loki and DeSaad), he for whom Thorion was traded, sought to use the Mother Cube (a mixture of a Mother Box and the Cosmic Cube) and its Infinity Essence to awaken the Sleeping One called Surtur and bring about a second Ragnarok that would end everything.
 Thorion, however, invoked the power of the Source via his hammer to halt L'ok's evil wishes.
-Because of the great energies released during their conflict, Thorion was remade into a cosmic being known as The Celestial.
+Because of the energy released during their conflict, Thorion was remade into a cosmic being known as the Celestial.

-In Unlimited Access, a limited series which further explored themes introduced in DC vs. Marvel, the hero known as Access formed an amalgamation of what appeared to be the Silver Age versions of Thor and Superman (in his then-current blue energy form).
+In Unlimited Access, a limited series which further explored themes introduced in DC vs. Marvel, the hero Access formed an amalgamation of Thor and Superman (in his blue energy form).
 Together, they were known as Thor-El.